simwrapper/simwrapper.github.io/docs/topsheet-table.md

   # values found in that CSV
   rides: '{customers.rides}'

+  # In general, if a calculation inside {brackets} refers to an array, the calculation will
+  # return the SUM of whatever values that expression refers to.

   # opHours: the drtVehicles file is an array of elements that each have t_1 and t_0.
   # This eqn takes the SUM of all t_1 values, subtracts the SUM of all t_0 values,
   # and divides this by 3600